Rowen, Conwy

 The Afon Roe, a tributary of the River Conwy, flows through the village.
 A tributary of Afon Roe is Afon Tafolog, which drains the eastern slopes of Drum, a mountain in the Carneddau mountains.

-In the book Crwydro Arfon (1959, by Alun Llewelyn-Williams), Rowen is described as "...one of the loveliest villages in Wales" (p.
+In the book Crwydro Arfon (1959, by Alun Llywelyn-Williams), Rowen is described as "...one of the loveliest villages in Wales" (p.
 77).

 The following poem, called "Llais Afon, Ro" ("Voice of Afon Ro"), was written by G. Gerallt Davies in 1945:

 And, in 1941 he published "Y Ffynnon":

 The village has a hotel, Tir y Coed; a pub, Y Tŷ Gwyn; and a memorial hall, but the small primary school closed in 2011.
 There is a youth hostel on the slope a mile to the west of the village.
 Social housing came to the village in the 1960s - Llanerch Estate.